burningtree/uson/README.md

 ### Introduction

 #### Principles
-* Superset of JSON.
+* Superset of JSON (every JSON is valid μson).
 * Whitespace is not significant.
 * String quoting `"` is optional.
 * In Array or Object, comma `,` can be replaced by whitespace ` `.
-* Object assignation with colon `:` can be repeated to create nested objects.
+* Assignation with colon `:` can be repeated to create nested objects.

 #### Output modes
-There are two output modes:
+There are three output modes:
 * `array` (default) - Output as array.
 * `object` - Output as combined object.
 Suitable for use in the command line.
-* `first` - Output first mixed type.
-This mode accepts any JSON.
+* `json` - Output first mixed type.
+100% compatible with JSON.

 ### Example
 ```